Josverl/MicroPython-Bootcamp/new/vscode.md

 # Visual Studio Code

-Pycom also supports Microsoft's Visual Studio Code IDE platform with the Pymakr Plugin.
+The first step is to download and install Visual Studio Code (if you already have it, skip to the next step).
 To download Visual Studio Code, navigate to [VS Code](https://code.visualstudio.com/).

+# Microsoft Python plugin

+# NodeJS
 You will also need NodeJS installed on your PC.
 Please download the latest LTS version available [from the NodeJS website.](https://nodejs.org/)

 Please follow these steps to install the Pymakr VSCode Extension: